A TO Z TERMINOLOGY

 Compressive Strength – The resistance of a material to a force which is tending to deform or fail it by crushing

-Conductor – A material which has a relatively large number of loosely bonded electrons which may move freely when voltage (electrical pressure) is applied.
+Conductor – A material that has a relatively large number of loosely bonded electrons that may move freely when voltage (electrical pressure) is applied.
 Metals are good conductors.

 Constant Current – (As applied to welding machines.)
-A welding power source which will produce a relatively small change in amperage despite changes in voltage caused by a varying arc length Used mostly for welding with coated electrodes.
+A welding power source that will produce a relatively small change in amperage despite changes in voltage caused by a varying arc length is Used mostly for welding with coated electrodes.

-Constant Voltage – (As applied to welding machines) A welding power source which will produce a relatively small change in voltage when the amperage is changed substantially.
-Used mostly for welding with solid or flux cored electrodes.
+Constant Voltage – (As applied to welding machines) A welding power source that will produce a relatively small change in voltage when the amperage is changed substantially.
+Used mostly for welding with solid or flux-cored electrodes.

 Constant Voltage Power Source – An arc welding power source with a voltampere relationship yielding a large welding current change from a small arc voltage change.

 Constricted Arc – A plasma arc column that is shaped by the constricting orifice in the nozzle of the plasma arc torch or plasma spraying gun.

 Consumables – Torch parts that are eroded or otherwise worn during normal cutting or gouging operations, such as, electrodes, nozzles, shields, caps, and swirl rings.

 Contact Tip – That part of a gas metal arc welding gun or flux-cored arc welding gun that transfers the welding current to the welding wire immediately before the wire enters the arc.

 Contact Tube – A device that transfers current to a continuous electrode.